-11. Support for Pupils
+Support for Pupils

-Getting it right for every child, (GIRFEC)
+Getting it right for every child.

-Getting it Right for Every Child (GIRFEC) supports families by making sure children and young people can receive the right help, at the right time, from the right people.
-The aim is to help them to grow up feeling loved, safe and respected so that they can realise their full potential.
+Getting it right for every child (GIRFEC) supports families by making sure children and young people can receive the right help, at the right time, from the right people.
+The aim is to help them to grow up feeling loved, safe, and respected so that they can realise their full potential.

-Most children and young people get all the help and support they need from their parent(s), wider family and community but sometimes, perhaps unexpectedly, they may need a bit of extra help.
+Most children and young people get all the help and support they need from their parent(s), wider family, and community but sometimes, perhaps unexpectedly, they may need a bit of extra help.
 GIRFEC is a way for families to work in partnership with people who can support them, such as teachers.

-If you have any concerns about your child's wellbeing you can speak to the named person who will work with you to provide support and decide how to move forward.
+If you have any concerns about your child's wellbeing, you can speak to the named person who will work with you to provide support and decide how to move forward.
+Your school will let you know who this is.
+It is likely to be the Head Teacher in a primary school and a principal teacher (pupil support) in Secondary.